 Drive-in restaurants are back in.

-The appeal of the drive-in diner continues to endure.
-Convenient, relaxing and nostalgic, drive-ins are a family-friendly activity from simpler times, and we can still appreciate that now.
+Drive-in diners continue to spark some of the best memories — like stopping for sundaes and sharing fries.
+Convenient, relaxing and nostalgic, drive-ins are a family-friendly activity from simpler times, and we can appreciate that now more than ever.
 Many of Wisconsin's drive-ins embrace that old-school spirit in their hours, operating only during the warmer months, so be sure to check their schedules before stopping by.
 Here are a few diners from around the state to try out on your travels.

 Skating car hops will roll orders to your car or outdoor picnic tables, while your favorite 1950s and ‘60s tunes play in the background.
 Enjoy a root beer or old-fashioned soda fountain favorites that have been served here on the banks of beautiful Lake Winnebago since 1948.
 Visit by car or by boat – Ardy & Ed’s is located across from a public boat landing and park.

 Gus’s offers frozen custard with a different flavor-of-the-day every day, and options like Greek gyros and Italian meatballs add an international flair to the menu.
 Enjoy a “Heavy Chevy” burger while admiring the 1950s decor and stop by on a Saturday night to see hundreds of classic cars.
 And if you’re visiting summer hotspot Lake Geneva, you’re in luck – Gus’s, in East Troy, is just a few minutes away.